We want better. Better cities, towns and neighborhoods. So we launched a film festival.

 Howard Blackson, president California Chapter of the Congress for the New Urbanism

-Andy Boenau, host Urbanism Speakeasy,
+Andy Boenau, host of Urbanism Speakeasy,

 Ann Bridges, painter